rod-trent/Copilot-for-Security/Prompts/Promptbooks/Log4j.md

 9. **Audit External Dependencies**:
    ```
-   How do I audit all external dependencies for use of the affected Log4j versions and document findings.
+   How do I audit all external dependencies for use of the affected Log4j versions and document findings?
    ```

 10. **Generate Incident Report**: